Property Value Appeals - County & State Level

 Appeals to the Cache County Board of Equalization

-The property valuation appeal process to the local Board of Equalization for the 2017 tax year begins August 1st, 2017.
+The annual property valuation appeal process to the local Board of Equalization begins August 1st.
 Click here to learn more about your Property Valuation Notice

-The deadline for submitting a "Request for Review" on real property values is September 15th, 2017 by 5:00 p.m.
+The deadline for submitting a "Request for Review" on real property values is September 15th 5:00 p.m. unless that date falls on a weekend or holiday then it is the following business day.
 No exceptions!
 The "Request for Review" must be accompanied by documents supporting the owner's estimate of market value.
 If someone other than the property owner is representing the property interest, the "Authorization to Represent" form must also be submitted.
 Click here for local appeal instructions

 Forms and supporting documents must be completed and submitted by September 15th at 5 p.m to: